Skip to Content

 Outdoor synthetic turf

 This outdoor putting green is incorporated into a public park and is well integrated into the park’s large open grass field.
-Public activity and communal interaction is encouraged in this type of landscaping design.
+Public activity and communal interaction are encouraged in this type of landscaping design.

 Green in homes backyard